AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/overview.md

 You would follow the standard procedure for contacting [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support).

+**If I use an Adobe Identity to access other Adobe applications, can I use that to access Marketo?**

+Even if you have other Adobe products, you cannot access Marketo with Adobe Identity until the subscription is migrated to IMS.

 **Are Marketo user roles (within workspaces) managed in Adobe Admin Console?**

 No. User Role management (within workspaces) is completed in Marketo Engage.